Dealing with the coronavirus

 Here you have the opportunity to watch a video about the e-assessment centre.

 During the 2020/21 winter semester, the examining boards in the faculties can approve alternative certificates of achievement.

 The Senate issued a ruling on 8 July 2020 about making non-binding attempts at examinations for courses that lead to a bachelor’s or master’s degree or a teaching degree.
-Any examinations, which have not been passed during the summer semester in 2020 up to and including 31 October 2020, with the exception of final dissertations, will be regarded as having not been taken.
-Any examinations passed during the summer semester of 2020 may be repeated on one occasion so that candidates can improve their grades.
+Any examinations, which have not been passed during the summer semester in 2020 and the winter semester 20202/21, with the exception of final dissertations, will be regarded as having not been taken.
+Any examinations passed during the both semester may be repeated on one occasion so that candidates can improve their grades.
 If the exam is repeated, the better result will count.
 Any examinations, which were not passed on account of fraud or infringements, will not be covered by this rule.
 Any rules envisaged in the subject examination regulations, which go beyond these measures, will not be affected by this.
 The opportunity of making use of a supplementary examination according to Section 18a will not be affected by this either.
-Registration for an exam to improve grades in an examination that was passed during the summer semester in 2020 must be completed by 30 September 2021 at the very latest; this option will lapse after this time.
+Registration for an exam to improve grades in an examination that was passed during the summer semester in 2020 must be completed by 30 September 2021 at the very latest.
+For the winter semester 2020/21, the corresponding deadline is 31.03.2022.
+This option will lapse after this time.
 In the case of any examinations that are repeated according to these provisions in future, you will not have any right to insist that your chosen examination format is retained.

 The examination administration departments for the courses of study can be contacted in the faculties.